deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 ```

 ## Defining the Scheduled Task definition properties

+When installing a Scheduled Task, you have a few different options for how to define the Scheduled Task properties.

 Reasons you may want to define all of the properties `Inline` in the Build/Release task: